Private and public spaces reflect land-use and aesthetics based on tools used to rearrange natural features.

 A recommended remedy.

-The urban use of space differs radically from pre-industrial to industrial cities; Chicago is the best example of the industrial metropolis.
+The urban use of space differs radically from pre-industrial to industrial cities; Chicago is a good example of the industrial metropolis built by railroads and steel.

 Grant Park, Lake Michigan shoreline, Chicago, originally a remnant of the Burnham Plan for city park preservation.
 [JVS.
 2004]